 In principle, GCP course certificates issued by swissethics recognized course providers after 2010 remain valid.
 The ethics committees can, however, ask researchers to take part in a GCP course again if they are of the opinion that the knowledge has not been maintained.

-Since May 2017, the integrated addendum to the ICH-GCP Guideline E6(R2) is in force in Switzerland.
-Researchers who have a GCP certificate recognised by swissethics but have not completed a GCP course with the integrated addendum E6(R2) may be asked by the Ethics Committee to study the new guidelines.
+Since 15 August 2025, the ICH-GCP Guideline E6(R3) has been in effect in Switzerland.
+Researchers who hold a GCP certificate recognised by swissethics but have not completed a GCP course covering the content of E6(R3) are requested by the ethics committee to additionally study the new guidelines (see Guidance for researchers regarding Research Ethics and GCP Training, swissethics website, accessed on 3 September 2025).